Find Grad Schools

 Doctor’s Degrees in Polymer & Plastics Engineering

 There are 9 colleges and univerities across the nation that offer a doctor's degree in polymer engineering.
-This degree is more popular with male students, and about 13% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 42.3% of polymer engineering graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 16 were from an underrepresented racial-ethnic group.
+Also, 50.0% of polymer engineering graduates were international students.

 Education Levels of Polymer Engineering Majors